jmhammond/mathsquirrel.com/content/posts/2024/03/visual-student-roster/index.md

 You can actually see all of the [github copilot chat history in a json file](./chat.json), if you'd like to see the whole journey.
 I've yada-yada'd over a lot of details.

+Basically Github Copilot took what would have been a weekend project, and allowed me to complete the entire extension from manifest to shipping on a single Friday.
+Not bad!